Skip to main content

 RegulatorsFCA

 Established in Germany in 2016, Scalable Capital is an online Robo-Advisor that has shown incredibly rapid growth over the years.
-As of May 2023, it has 600.000+ customers who, in total, have placed more than £10 billion in this platform alone.
+As of October 2023, it had 600,000+ customers who, in total, have placed more than £12 billion on this platform alone.

-The portfolios are optimized and monitored to manage risk and, naturally, maximize returns.
-And they do all of this for much lower fees than traditional investment management firms but with a quite high fee relative to other Robo-advisors.
-It charges a flat fee of 0.75%, so you will not have discounts for larger amounts.
+The portfolios are optimized and monitored to manage risk and maximize returns.
+They do all of this for much lower fees than traditional investment management firms but with a quite high fee relative to other Robo-advisors.
+It charges a flat fee of 0.75%, so you will not have discounts for more significant amounts.

 On the negative side, and in addition to the flat fee, the minimum deposit required is £10,000 (it may scare off a beginner), and it is only available in the UK, Austria, and Germany.